-Cody Riley withdraws from NBA draft, will return to UCLA
+UCLA’s Johnny Juzang and Cody Riley withdraw from NBA draft

-LOS ANGELES (AP) — Cody Riley has withdrawn his name from the NBA draft and will return to UCLA as a redshirt senior this fall.
+LOS ANGELES (AP) — Johnny Juzang and Cody Riley have withdrawn their names from the NBA draft and will return to UCLA this fall.

-The forward from Kansas City, Kansas, announced his decision on social media ahead of the withdrawal deadline Wednesday night.
+Juzang, a guard from nearby Tarzana, averaged a team-high 16 points and 4.1 rebounds while starting 26 of 27 games last season.
+He was even better during the Bruins’ run to the Final Four.
+Juzang averaged 22.8 points and four rebounds in six NCAA Tournament games.

-The Bruins made a run to the Final Four before losing to Gonzaga in the national semifinals.
-Riley started all 31 games last season, averaging 10 points and 5.4 rebounds — both career highs.
+Riley, a forward from Kansas City, Kansas, started all 31 games last season, averaging 10 points and 5.4 rebounds — both career highs.
+The Bruins lost to Gonzaga in the national semifinals.

-“My goals of graduating and helping UCLA and my teammates chase a championship have me more motivated than I have ever been,” Riley said.
+“Westwood, I can’t wait to go to war!”
+Juzang posted on his social media account.
+“We’ve got a team full of warriors and there’s nobody I’d rather fight beside.
+With Coach Cronin and our staff, I’m very excited for this season.
+Let’s do something special!”

+Riley said he’s more motivated than ever to graduate and help UCLA chase a championship.

 Riley didn’t play his freshman season after being suspended for his involvement in a shoplifting incident in China during the Bruins’ season opener.